suikan4github/kaiten-yaki/ubuntu_en.md

 sudo -i
 ```
 ## Input Passphrase
-Input the passphrase to lock your crypt system.
+Input a passphrase to lock your crypt system.
 This passphrase is required to type when GRUB starts.
 The passphrase is recorded as an environment variable to refuge the type multiple time without error.
 ```bash
 # Setup the passphrase of the crypt partition